-How many people do you know that look forward to calling into a call center services provider for a question or issue they may have?
-Unfortunately, I don’t know any, myself included.
+How many people do you know that look forward to calling a call center services provider for a question or issue they may have?
+Unfortunately, I don’t remember any, myself included.
 So it is time for call centers to flip the script and change that perception.

-Call centers are often involved throughout the customer journey with voice, email, chat, and text communication.
+Call centers are often involved with voice, email, chat, and text communication throughout the customer journey.
 Given this, call centers are also in a desirable position to help impact their customers’ experience.

 Here are five areas call center services providers and those companies who use call centers need to evaluate to elevate the customer experience.

 The customer experience that call center services providers can provide depends on how prepared the agents are.
 Consistent and practical training will help build a foundation for delivering an experience that will yield long-term happy customers.

 Since we all learn differently, training should include a blend of teaching and training methods.
 Good training transfers essential information in a way that allows the agent to learn the material.